Autumn in Glasgow

 The leaves falling off the birch tree below gives gaps allowing the setting sun to be seen through its delicate spindly branches.

 All these beautiful pictures are missing just one thing in front of them - you and your family!
 I am a photographer based in Glasgow, who also works in Edinburgh.
 I do family photography, as well as photography of performers.
 If you are interested in finding out more information, then see my galleries and price lists.
-If you wish to contact me email: Katecurryphotographyemail@example.com
+You can contact me through this website or email me: email@example.com